Protected animal scientific or educational purposes permits—non-protected areas

 - The collection of protected animal parts or products such as scats, feathers, hair, biopsies, blood, and tissue for research purposes.

 - Research on a particular protected animal or its habitat.

 - The collection of road kill (protected animals) for educational purposes (for example Zoology or Veterinary Science students).

 - School field trip – spotlighting animals in a council reserve.

 - University field trip where animals are captured and released.

-- Keeping native wildlife in a classroom for genuine educational purposes- a written statement is required detailing the educational and environmental messages that will be delivered to students.
+- Keeping native wildlife in a classroom for educational purposes.
+A written statement is required detailing the educational and environmental messages that will be delivered to students.

 How to apply

-To apply for a permit to keep native animals in a classroom, please send us a completed application form.
+To apply for a permit to keep native animals in a classroom, please complete the following application form.